atakriti/todo-firebase/README.md

-# Todo with firebase CRUD
+# Todo with firebase CRUD and Firebase Auth
+# Tailwind is used in this project